KarimMohamed02/Mining-project/README.md

 # Mining-projexct
+- Remove irrelevant attributes
+- Remove noise
+- Remove correlated attributes
+      .
+Correlation rate greater than or equal 0.8 for positive correlation .
+Correlation rate less than or equal -0.8 for negative correlation
+- missing handling
+- Remove duplicate records
-download data and extract outliers and remove it and know correlation between each columns and making knn algorithm and kmeans using python
+- Making knn algorithm and kmeans using python